cubic-print/timeframe/README.md

 Link to webshop to get a complete kit: http://www.cubic-print.com/TimeFrame

-Link to instrutabes if you prefer 100% DIY:
+Link to instrutables.com if you prefer 100% DIY: